 From my brief introduction, it seems that yachting isn’t like what the sensationalized Bravo show Below Deck depicts, except for the pampering and convivial service.
 There is usually less drama and more relaxation and cultural exploration instead.
 It’s a romantic way to discover stunning shorelines while also taking in quiet moments as you sail.
 A hot tub with cocktails is, of course, mandatory.

-❐ Life could be worse
+❐ Live could be worse on a Yacht Charter

-You might be surprised at how easy it can be to plan a yacht vacation if you’ve been dreaming about it.
+You might be surprised at how easy it can be to plan a yacht charter if you’ve been dreaming about it.
 The following tips will help you choose your private yacht, plan your trip, and book it.

 A list of the most popular yachting destinations